MSimpson8/Github-Tutorial/README.md

 # Github-Tutorial

-This is the  Repository for Tutorial conducted at Collinson for github.
+This is the  Repository for Tutorial conducted at Collinson for github. - mary

 Following are the steps for Assignment.